 The world’s workforce is changing.
 Remote freelancers are taking the driver’s seat.
 Individuals are ditching the nine to five drag for more favorable working conditions in the comfort of their homes.
-While this holds several potential benefits for both businesses and workers, it also comes with a plethora of complications on your end.
+While this holds several potential benefits for both businesses and freelancers, it also comes with a plethora of complications on your end.

 Hiring the right remote freelancers is a challenging task for even the brightest of CEOs, but you don’t need a degree in psychology to properly vet potential applicants.
 There are three characteristics essential to these types of roles, as well as a number of ways to determine which applicants possess them.

 How will these remote freelancers benefit your company?
 Can they meet deadlines while providing the quality of work you need?
 Can you take them at their word?
 By following the detailed tips below, you will be able to gain insight into a potential candidate’s work behavior.

 Working from home requires diligence, self-motivation, and a high level of accountability.
 Remote freelancers need to care about the end result of their work as much as you do.
 However, you may have already found that not every remote freelancer out there holds themselves to a high standard.

 If you’ve ever dealt with constantly late deadlines, work riddled with errors, and a sea of excuses, then you know what a headache finding quality remote freelancers can be.
 For the remote situation to work, you need to be able to rely on their every word.
 How is any manager supposed to know which applicants to trust, though?

 Screening applications for accountable remote freelancers is near impossible, as anyone can spout out a list of skills and promises that ultimately mean nothing when they fall through.
 Face to face conversations via a system like Google Hangouts or Skype, however, can give you a little more insight.
 This allows you to determine whether remote freelancers are telling the truth and gather a little information on their personality.